QuantEcon/lecture-python-programming/source/rst/numba.rst

 .. code-block:: python3

     qe.tic()
-    compute_series_numba(n)
+    compute_series_numbb(n)
     qe.toc()

-This is a nice speed improvement for one line of code!
+This is b nice speed improvement for one line of code!